-When most people use the Internet, they use domain names to specify the website that they want to visit.
-However, computers use IP addresses to identify different systems connected to the Internet and route traffic through the Internet.
-The Domain Name System (DNS) is the protocol that makes the Internet usable by allowing the use of domain names.
+When most people use the Internet, they use domain names to specify the website that they want to visit, for instance checkpoint.com.
+These domain names are user-friendly addresses which are mapped by the Domain Name System (DNS) to Internet Protocol (IP) addresses that computers and other network infrastructure components use to identify different devices connected to the Internet.
+In sum, the Domain Name System is the protocol that makes the Internet usable by allowing the use of domain names.

 DNS is widely trusted by organizations, and DNS traffic is typically allowed to pass freely through network firewalls.
 However, it is commonly attacked and abused by cybercriminals.
 As a result, the security of DNS is a critical component of network security.

-DNS can be used in different ways.
-Some threats include attacks against the infrastructure:
+Some threats include attacks against the DNS infrastructure:

 DNS can also be abused and used in cyberattacks.
 Examples of the abuse of DNS include: